neul-labs/memorg/README.md

 ## Library Usage

-Memorg0 can be used as a library in your Python projects.
+Memorg can be used as a library in your Python projects.
 Here's how to integrate it:

 ```python
 from app.main import MemorgSystem